SpenceKonde/megaTinyCore/README.md

 If the UPDI/Reset pin option was set to reset, you must reset the chip via the reset pin (or software reset to enter the bootloader, and the bootloader will run for 1 second before jumping to the application).
 This is the same as how optiboot works on classic AVR boards.
 The standard DTR-autoreset circuit is recommended (this is how boards I sell on Tindie with Optiboot preloaded are configured).

 Serial uploads are all done at 115200 baud, regardless of speed or part.

+### Removing Optiboot
+Like classic AVRs with hardware bootloader support (like the ATmega328p, and all other ATmega parts older than the 4809/4808), and unlike ATtiny parts without that, which use "virtual boot" to get bootloader functionality, you must do "burn bootloader" with a non-optiboot part selected in order to reprogram the part normally via UPDI.
+Unlike classic AVRs with hardware bootloader support, where not doing "burn bootloader" would work until sketch size reached the very end of the flash (where the chip thinks the bootloader is), on these parts, it won't work at all.

 ### Autoreset circuit
 If using the bootloader with with the UPDI pin set to reset, this is needed for uploading.
 It will reset the chip when serial connection is opened like on typical Arduino boards.
 Do not connect an autoreset circuit to the UPDI pin if it is not set to act as reset, as this will not reset the chip, and will just block UPDI programming.